-As of mid-2019, there are no short-term plans available for purchase in California, Colorado, Hawaii, Massachusetts, New Jersey, New York, Rhode Island, Vermont, and Washington.
+As of early 2020, there are no short-term plans available for purchase in California, Colorado, Connecticut, Hawaii, Maine, Massachusetts, New Jersey, New Mexico, New York, Rhode Island, and Vermont.
 In each case, it’s because state laws either prohibit this type of coverage altogether, or because the state’s laws are strict enough that short-term insurers have chosen not to offer coverage.

 No short-term plans for sale?